Motorcycle Suspension Set Up

 3. Now try backing off the front and rear compression damping adjusters one click each from standard and ride up and down your favourite road again.
 The aim is to improve the ride as far as possible before if starts to adversely affect the handling and roadholding

 If the bike still feels good when braking hard, and when you’re accelerating out of corners, reduce the damping by another click.
-If your bike dives or feels soft and vague as, increase your compression damping.
+If your bike dives or the suspension feels soft and bouncy, increase your compression damping.